w3c/wot-marketing/material/wot_explainer_notes.md

 ## Scene 4
 ![Scene04](script_images/Scene04.png)
 * Spoken:
-   - Alt: The winemaker would like to use the consultant who programmed the winemaker's web presence to realize an IoT solution.
+   - Alt (OK, but needs revision): The winemaker decides to engage an IT consultant.
+The winemaker would like to use the consultant who programmed the winemaker's web presence to realize an IoT solution.
 * Text (it and the map should be "built" as the result of a simulated online search):
    - Web Agency
    - Rosental 7, Munich, Germany
    - phone: +49 89 12345678
    - twitter: @webagency
    - The Web Agency is your solution provider when it comes to realizing your (personal or business) web and social media presence
-       - Alt: The Web Agency provides solutions for your web and social media presence
+       - Alt (OK): The Web Agency provides solutions for your web and social media presence
 * Staging: "Build" the result of an online search for a web solution provider
 * Comments:
    - Suggest deleting "personal and business", "personal" is weird, and phrase does not add value; put in paras above